Republic of San Marco: Maintaining independence

 Meanwhile, Manin retreated from his republican fervor, for fear of offending Charles Albert; this move was, however, both transparent and ineffectual.
 He also relied on reinforcement by Piedmontese and Papal troops, not understanding that Piedmont would not welcome a powerful republican neighbour when monarchies were under threat across Europe, or that Pope Pius IX could not continue to support war between two Catholic monarchs practically on his border.
 After the Italian rout at the Battle of Custoza on 29 July, Charles Albert abandoned Milan.
 When Radetzky offered its citizens free passage from the city, half the population left.

 On 4 July 1848, the Venetian assembly voted 127–6 to approve Manin's proposal of subsumption into the Kingdom of Sardinia.
-This lasted only a month, as on 9 August Charles Albert signed an armistice that restored the Piedmontese border at the Ticino River.
+This lasted only a month, as on 9 August Charles Albert signed an armistice that restored the Piedmontese border at the river Ticino.
 At the same time, the Piedmontese navy abandoned its support of Venice.

 In early October, followers of Giuseppe Mazzini tried to organize a great republican demonstration, hoping to gain aid from the French Second Republic, convert the city into a centre of Italian liberation, and inspire Garibaldi into an anti-Austrian crusade.
 But Manin, to avoid offending Charles Albert, suppressed them.
 A "federal congress" was to meet in Turin on 12 October 1848, and Prime Minister Vincenzo Gioberti of Piedmont invited Venice to send delegates, but the Venetians declined.
 The revolutionary authorities' reaction to Piedmont's declaration of war on Austria illustrated their failure to grasp realities — the Venetian assembly recessed for two weeks.